GT&C orderbird PRO

 Status: September 2017

-orderbird AG (“orderbird”), based in Berlin, offers a cloud-based gastronomic POS system.
+orderbird GmbH (“orderbird”), based in Berlin, offers a cloud-based gastronomic POS system.
 This contract, besides other specifications of services regarding the various products and services, is the basis for the future cooperation between the Customer and orderbird.

 1. Limitation to Businesses